 The effect of medicinal plant-derived treatments on the LPS model is essential because it allows us to visualize new therapeutic strategies against neurodegeneration.
-In a previous study, it was observed that the administration of Agaves extract, Aan-A, Aam-A, and At-A, decreased the concentration of cytokines IL-6, IL-1β, and TNF-α in the brain of mice exposed to LPS, indicating an anti-neuroinflammatory effect7.
+In a previous study, it was observed that the administration of Agaves extracts, Aan-A, Aam-A, and At-A, decreased the concentration of cytokines IL-6, IL-1β, and TNF-α in the brain of mice exposed to LPS, indicating an anti-neuroinflammatory effect7.
 The present work observed that the LPS effect on the brain is antagonized by the administration of different Agaves (125 mg/kg).
 The chemical complexity of the extracts may lead to actions on different targets, in this case, on the enzyme ACh-E, which is over-activated by the action of the pro-inflammatory agent.
 So far, no reports indicate that species of the Agave genus can inhibit this enzyme.
 However, these results provide evidence of the potential use of these plants to counteract neurodegenerative pathologies6.
 The enzyme inhibition is an important therapeutic target for treating neurodegenerative diseases, which eventually cause cognitive impairment.
 There are studies where plants are natural suppliers of chemicals that may have such action, such as huperzine A (HupA), an alkaloid isolated from the moss Huperzia serrata, commonly employed in Chinese folk medicine to treat dementia.
 The effects of this alkaloid have been attributed to its ability to act as an ACh-E inhibitor26.

 INDO, the positive control drug used in the present study, is a non-steroidal anti-inflammatory and induces multiple actions of clinical importance.
 Furthermore, it is also useful as a control in various experimental models, including those disorders linked to the central nervous system.
 There are numerous conflicting reports on the effects of anti-inflammatory drugs, which include beneficial effects (such as inhibition of the ACh-E enzyme) and some adverse effects that also depend on the chronicity of use for diseases such as AD.
 However, more studies are needed because the therapeutic effect seems to depend on the underlying disease stage, drug dose, and mechanism of action27.
 The results shown in our study indicated that INDO (5mg/kg) causes an increase in enzyme activity when compared with the basal group (healthy animals).
 In congruence with these results, there is a study from 1997, where the activity of the ACh-E enzyme was evaluated on bronchi and homogenates of pig bronchial epithelial cells, finding a Vmax of 5.7±0.46.
 When these sample types were incubated with INDO, ACh-E activity increased by 21% and 54%, respectively28.

-Antioxidant effect.
+Antioxidant effect